 Formerly listed as: BIOL-32

 Jill S. Miller (Section 01)

 Evolution is a powerful and central theme that unifies the life sciences.
 In this course, emphasis is placed on microevolutionary mechanisms of change, and their connection to large-scale macroevolutionary patterns and diversity.
 Through lectures and readings from the primary literature, we will study genetic drift and gene flow, natural selection and adaptation, molecular evolution, speciation, the evolution of sex and sexual selection, life history evolution, and inference and interpretation of evolutionary relationships.
 The laboratory investigates evolutionary processes using computer simulations, artificial selection experiments, and a semester-long project that characterizes phenotypic breeding relationships among individuals and integrates these results with analyses of molecular sequence variation for genes contributing to mating recognition.
 Three hours of lecture, one hour of discussion and four hours of laboratory work each week.

-Requisite: BIOL 181; BIOL 191 recommended.
+Requisite: BIOL 181 and BIOL 191.
 Limited to 16 students.
 Not open to first-year students.
-Fall semester.
+Spring semester.
 Professor Miller.

 If Overenrolled: Preference given to biology majors and according to class year (seniors first, etc.)